-Paul Graham on a Small Identity
+Paul Graham on Small Identity

+Then it struck me: this is the problem with politics too.
+Politics, like religion, is a topic where there's no threshold of expertise for expressing an opinion.
+All you need is strong convictions.
 I think what religion and politics have in common is that they become part of people's identity, and people can never have a fruitful argument about something that's part of their identity.
 By definition they're partisan.

 The most intriguing thing about this theory, if it's right, is that it explains not merely which kinds of discussions to avoid, but how to have better ideas.
 If people can't think clearly about anything that has become part of their identity, then all other things being equal, the best plan is to let as few things into your identity as possible.